h3nsure/h3nsure/README.md

 ### SUMMARY
 Exceedingly focused **Salesforce Developer and Salesforce Certified Administrator** with an impressive work ethic and computer-oriented language knowledge domain.
 Proficient at explaining complex computer development concepts and processes.
 Able to work well independently or as a part of the development team with an excellent team management skill.
 ### EXPERIENCE
+1. Application Development Analyst at Accenture
+| MAR 2024 - Present
-1. Application Development Associate at Accenture
+2. Application Development Associate at Accenture
-| DEC 2021 - PRESENT
+| DEC 2021 - FEB 2024
 #### CERTIFICATIONs
 1. Salesforce Certified Associate
 2. Salesforce Certified Administrator